floweredscarf/su25/labs/lab02/index.md

 be as follows:

 -   Learn the different Java primitives and when to use them.
--   Introduce some common Java abstract data types (more in Lab 5) that you will use throughout the course
 -   Learn how to define *classes* and use reference-typed variables.
 -   Learn how to work with *box-and-pointer* diagrams to identify common usage errors.
+-   Get some more practice with Arrays
 -   Start Project 0!

 ## Primitives